Kalisindh Thermal Power Station

-Kalisindh Thermal Power Station is a 1200MW coal-fired power station located in Rajasthan state in western India.
-It is located 12 km away from Jhalawar town in Jhalawar district.
-It consists of two 600MW generating units that were commissioned in 2014.
+Kalisindh Thermal Power Station is a 1,200 MW coal-fired power station in the state of Rajasthan in western India.
+It is located 12 km from Jhalawar town in Jhalawar district.
+The plant consists of two 600 MW generating units, both commissioned in 2014.
 The power station is operated by Rajasthan Rajya Vidyut Utpadan Nigam Ltd (RVUNL).

-Water for the plant is provided by the Kalisindh Dam reservoir, near Bhanwarasi village.
-Coal for the station will be sourced from Paras east and Kanta basin coal blocks in Chhattisgarh state.
+Water for the plant is supplied by the Kalisindh Dam reservoir near Bhanwarasi village.
+Coal for the station will be sourced from the Paras East and Kanta Basin coal blocks in Chhattisgarh state.

-Its chimney has a height of 275 metres (902ft).
-When they were built in 2012, the plant's two 202-metre (663ft) cooling towers were the world's tallest, slightly taller than the 200-metre (656ft) cooling tower at Niederaussem Power Station in Germany, which was completed in 2002 and previously held this record.
-However, Pingshan Power Station's Unit 2 has since exceeded this, and its 210-metre (689ft) tall cooling tower is the world's tallest as of January 2025.
+The plant's chimney has a height of 275 m.
+When they were built in 2012, the plant's two 202-metre (663 ft) cooling towers were the tallest in the world, slightly exceeding the 200-metre (656 ft) cooling tower at the Niederaussem Power Station in Germany, which had held the record since its completion in 2002.
+However, Pingshan Power Station's Unit 2 has since surpassed this, with its 210-metre (689 ft) cooling tower now the tallest in the world as of January 2026.
 The EPC contractor for the project is BGR Energy Systems Ltd.